rafamel/rxdb-utils/README.md

 You can either register them one by one - choosing only those you'd like to add, or register them all with `register()`;

 ### Register all plugins

-Keep in mind you also need to have `mobx` installed in order to use the `replication` plugin: `npm install mobx`

 ```javascript
 import * as RxDB from 'rxdb';